LisaHJung/O4B/README.md

 - The traces sent from the app is received by the `otlp` receiver we defined in the configuration.
 - The traces are processed by the `resource` processor, which adds the resource attribute `service.name = demo`.
 - The `debug` exporter logs traces to the terminal where the Collector is running.
-- The `otlp/jaeger` exporter fowards the trace data to Jaeger.
+- The `otlp/jaeger` exporter forwards the trace data to Jaeger.

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/cf2e0018-c332-4c92-9ebf-9e88f86d8f6b" />

-## Add more processors to the OTel Collector config
+## Add more processors to the OTel Collector config.

 **Switch to the [`post-processing`](https://github.com/LisaHJung/O4B/tree/post-processing) branch using your terminal**
 ```
 //in the directory of the project
 git checkout post-processing
 ```
-**Stop and run the OTel Collector and Jaeger again**
+**Stop and restart the OTel Collector and Jaeger**
 ```
 //in the project directory
 CTRL + C